 It doesn't matter the size of your kitchen, each one has typical zones or segments that need decluttering, cleaning, and organizing.
 Check off the list as you go along:

 03 of 12

-Organizing paper, mail and finances in march will mean fewer headaches in April.
-Now that I had the right mail management system set up that I follow each week, I find paper management to be a very grounding process.
+The paperless home is likely a far-off fantasy, which means organizing physical piles of paper in your home office and elsewhere in your home is still important.
+Organizing paper, mail, and finances in March will mean fewer headaches in April for tax time.
+When you have the right mail management system set up that you can follow each week, you'll find paper management to be a very grounding and even satisfying process.

 04 of 12

 Nothing will get your day off to a better start than a clean, well-organized bathroom.
 The benefits of a clean and organized bathroom stack up.
 A clean bathroom helps minimize the risk of hazards, such as accidentally taking outdated medicines or using a toothbrush growing mold on it.
 An organized bathroom makes the simple act of finding a bandage an effortless process.
 And, if you're wondering what to do with old, ratty towels and sheets, consider donating the worn linens to your local animal shelter.